Illinois State Fair

 The Illinois State Fair is an annual festival, centering on the theme of agriculture, hosted by the U.S. state of Illinois in the state capital, Springfield.
 The state fair has been celebrated almost every year since 1853.
 Currently, the fair is held annually at the Illinois State Fairgrounds over an 11-day period in mid-August of each year.

-In 2019, the Illinois State Fair was held from August 13–23 and set new revenue records along with 509,000 fairgoers in attendance.
+In 2025, the Illinois State Fair was held from August 7-17 and had 723,079 fairgoers in attendance, described as the second-best attendance in all-time Fair history.

 History

 The first Illinois State Fair was celebrated in 1853 in Springfield.
 In that first year, the admission fee was 25 cents.
 The fair moved to Chicago in 1855.
 The 1850s were a golden age of agricultural journalism, with a wide variety of editors offering many suggestions, well-founded or not, to increase farm productivity.
 The first State Fairs, in Illinois and other states, were created and organized by farmers in order to compare notes with their colleagues and distinguish between good and bad advice.

 During the years after the Civil War, the rules of agricultural judging became standardized, and more and more farmers began to show their farm products.
 Increasing knowledge of genetics inspired the breeding and showing of purebred farm animals at both county fairs and the Illinois State Fair.

 In the first half of the 20th century, the internal combustion engine revolutionized life on the American farm, with manufacturers of agricultural machinery eagerly taking advantage of occasions like the Illinois State Fair to demonstrate their new products.

 The Illinois State Fair was held almost every summer during this more than 150-year-long period.
 On a few occasions it was suspended.
 In 1893, for example, the organizers of the World's Columbian Exposition in Chicago prepared to offer a larger lineup of agricultural products and machinery, so the Illinois State Fair canceled itself for one year.